-The third phase of the low FODMAP diet is a relatively well kept secret and it isn’t often discussed in articles or by low FODMAP professionals.
+The third phase of the FODMAP diet isn’t often discussed in articles or by low FODMAP professionals.
 The goal of this phase is to keep your symptoms under control while incorporating a range of high FODMAP and low FODMAP foods in your daily diet.
-Initially, this process can be a bit like walking a tight rope, as you need to discover what high FODMAP food combinations you can eat and how often, before they trigger symptoms.
+Initially, this process can be a bit like walking a tightrope, as you need to discover what high FODMAP food combinations you can eat and how often, before they trigger symptoms.
 Then you can settle into your new food routine while maintaining good gut health and symptom control.

 How is figuring out my version of the modified low FODMAP diet different to the reintroduction phase?